top of page

 What to Expect from Therapy

-Reaching out for counselling can feel unfamiliar, especially when you are already carrying a lot.
-Most people I work with say they don’t know where to begin, and that’s okay.
-We can start with a free initial chat, with no pressure, just a chance to talk things through, ask any questions, and see whether working together feels like the right fit for you.
-Your story is your story.
-You only need to share what feels right, when it feels right.
-From there, we work one step at a time, in a calm, grounded and confidential space where you can feel heard, understood and supported.
+Most people I work with say they don’t know where to begin at first, and that’s okay.
+We can start with a free initial chat, no pressure, just a chance to talk things through, ask any questions, and see whether working together feels like the right fit for you.

 1.